zk-SNARKs -Vital for Digital Privacy?

 Hence, the updates on the blockchain are the hashes of the balance and not the balance itself.
 And yet we can know that the balances are updated correctly because we can check that the proof has been verified.

-It is said that the fewer parts a machine has, the lesser it is exposed to failure.
-Contrary to that, as levels of abstraction increase, the system becomes more complicated and so do the requirements to safeguard it.
+It is said that the fewer parts a machine has, the less it is exposed to failure.
+Contrary to that popular saying, actually, the increase in the levels of abstraction increases the complexity of the system and the resources required to safeguard it.

 We at Immunebytes make sure that the zero-knowledge proof Smart Contracts go through utmost scrutiny in order to remove even the smallest vulnerabilities present.